JunkBeat/Anti-AFK-GUI/README.md

 * `Window text` and `Process names` can be entered separately by commas in the field or in the list entry window using the `...` button.
 * During activity, keys will be randomly held for a duration ranging from 300 to 600 ms.
 * After opening the `Screensaver`, it will automatically close upon mouse movement.
-* If you have activated `Turn off the PC` in the `Delayed Kill Options`, the shutdown will occur only after 5 minutes following the termination of the specified processes, allowing you time to cancel it.
+* If you’ve set the `Turn off the PC` option in the `Delayed Kill Options`, your computer will shut down 5 minutes after certain processes end.
+This gives you time to cancel the shutdown if needed.

 > [!WARNING]
 > `Turn off the PC` function forcefully terminates the computer.
 All unsaved data will be lost.

 #### Possible problems:
 * If the activity triggers before the window is fully loaded, try increasing the `Activity delay`.
-* In the case of unexpected exceptions, input block is automatically disabled (if it was enabled in the settings).
+* In the case of unexpected exceptions, input block is automatically disabled.
 However, if for some reason this doesn't work, use the Control-Alt-Delete key combination to access the task manager and terminate the program from there.

 #  Executable download link
 :sparkles: [Latest Release](https://github.com/JunkBeat/Anti-AFK-GUI/releases/latest/)